Hindus from India, US, UAE pray at 100-yr-old Maharaja Paramhans Ji mandir in Pakistan | Law-Order

 The rituals will go on through the night till afternoon of Sunday, Hindu Council officials said.

-'Hujras' or open air reception rooms were converted into shelters for pilgrims.
+'Hujras' or open air reception rooms were converted into shelters for the pilgrims.

 The markets near the temple were seen buzzing with tourists and the children from the Hindu contingent were photographed playing cricket with the local kids.